pmunts/muntsos/README.txt

    irrelevant for embedded systems.
 I have some doubt about the long term physical robustness of the micro-HDMI connectors.

+    Raspberry Pi USB Gadget Kernels

+   MuntsOS also provides Raspberry Pi kernels with dedicated [49]USB Gadget support enabled.
+These kernels run on Models 1 A, A+, CM1, Zero, Zero Wireless, 3 A+, CM3, Zero 2, 4 B, and CM4.
+You can supply power to and communicate with a compatible Raspberry Pi solely through the USB port.
+This kernel supports USB Network, Raw HID, and Serial Port gadgets, selected by bits in the OPTIONS word passed on the kernel command line.
+The USB Gadget Thin Servers have USB Network Gadget selected by default.

+   The absolute minimum possible usable Raspberry Pi kit consists of a Raspberry Pi Zero, Zero W, or Zero 2, a micro-USB cable, and a micro-SD card with one of the MuntsOS Raspberry Pi USB Gadget Thin Servers installed.

 Toolchains

-   I build a custom Ada/C/C++/Fortran/Go cross-toolchain (using [49]Crosstool-NG) for each MuntsOS platform family.
+   I build a custom Ada/C/C++/Fortran/Go cross-toolchain (using [50]Crosstool-NG) for each MuntsOS platform family.
 Each cross-toolchain requires a number of additional software component libraries, which are packaged and distributed separately but installed into the same directory tree as the parent cross-toolchain.

-   I also build [50]Free Pascal cross-compilers.
+   I also build [51]Free Pascal cross-compilers.
 These rely on the libraries in the Ada/C/C++/Fortran/Go cross-toolchain, which must be installed first.